annamkov/annamkov.github.io/README.md

 ## FAQ

-#### Why am I using Markdown?
-- Markdown is a simplified Markup language.
-It has minimal syntax and converts to HTML easily, making it a fast way to format text for the web.
-Markdown has less features than HTML, but is perfect for simple text documents where the more complicated features of HTML are not needed (such as this README and your resume).
+####

-#### Why ?
+#### Why is my resume not showing up?
-- Github Pages will search through your repository for a file under this name to use as the front page of your website.
+- Make sure that the name of your resume file is index.md.
+Github Pages will search through your repository for a file under this name to use as the front page of your website.

+#### Why is my theme not changing?
+- This is normal.
+It can take some time for changes to be reflected on your website.

 You can use the [editor on GitHub](https://github.com/annamkov/annamkov.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.